Raghav27Gupta/Scrabble-WordGame/README.md

 # Scrabble-WordGame
-A scrabble word game programmed in python
+A scrabble word game programmed in python (a MITx-6.00.1x problem)